exiang/open_hub_wiki/Organization.md

   * User can create their organization record thru cpanel.
   * Organization owner can assign additional emails to access this record.
   * Organization is use in most of the core module like F7 & Resource Directory.
+  * You can extends the Organization model with Meta Structure without changing the database structure.